 A frittata is another one of those dishes that lends itself well to the dog days of summer: quick and easy to prepare, amenable to eating hot or cold, and it keeps well, overnight or even longer.
 And, of course, it can accommodate an almost infinite variety of fillings that can change with the seasons.

-The summertime frittata I may like best is made with zucchini.
+The summertime frittata I may like best is zucchini frittata.
 The combination is a classic one that appears time and again in Italian cooking.
 There is something about the mild and slightly sweet taste of cooked zucchine that lends itself to eggs.
 (For an example, see my recipe for zucchine cacio e uova.)

 Then mix the sautéed zucchini with beaten eggs, salt, pepper and lots of grated cheese.
 For this dish, a mild pecorino (such as a pecorino toscano) does nicely, as would grana padano or parmigiano-reggiano.
 Of course, you can get a bit crazy and try something entirely different, but I’d avoid a cheese that’s too sharp, as it would overwhelm the delicacy of the zucchini.